• Skip to primary navigation

 First things first, let’s create a group chat.

-Ideally, everyone you wish to contact has an Apple device allowing them to use iMessage.
-If not, you’ll be limited to SMS or MMS groups: your network may charge to use these.
-Either way, the group chat creation process is the same.
+Ideally, everyone you want to contact has an Apple device allowing them to use iMessage.
+If not, you’re limited to SMS or MMS groups, which your carrier might charge you to use.

-Open the Messages app on your Apple device of choice.
+1. Open the Messages app on your Apple device of choice.

 Group chats with non-Apple users must be created using SMS or MMS